Mobile tests that feel

 03

-Every run records a trace: every tap, every network call, every screenshot.
-When a test fails at 3am, you scrub through it like a video — not dig through logs.
+Every run records a trace: every tap, every network call, every frame.
+When a test fails at 3 am, open the trace viewer and scrub through it like a video instead of staring at a stack trace.

 How it stacks up